What Is UX Design Strategy And How To Build One For SMEs?

 6. Improve Conversion Rate Optimization

-MVT, CRO, and A/B are letters that can be found all over the online industry for good reason: they are important tools in the UX toolbox.
+MVT, CRO, and A/B are letters that can be found all over the online industry for good reason: they are important tools in the user experience strategy toolbox.
 However, if you do not have traffic, the findings would be inconclusive or, worse, a waste of money.

 Even there is no harm and most likely benefit in learning from the above points and introducing minor improvements that you then test using analytics and heat mapping to see if this has improved visitor traction.